mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 it unwieldy for backfilling, so it has historically been difficult for data scientists to experiment with new bit pattern fields on their own.

-Below is a sample query for producing a small `clients_last_seen`-like view that presents an experimental usage definition.
+Below are sample queries for producing a small `clients_last_seen`-like table that presents an experimental usage definition.
 In this approach, the temporary analysis table we create actually stores a client's whole usage history as a BYTES field, and then we rely on view logic to present this as per-day windows.
 Much of the logic is boilerplate; the sections that would need to change for your specific new field are marked between `-- BEGIN` and `-- END` comments.

-The example queries `main_v4` directly in order to be as generic as possible.
-The `daily` CTE below could be removed in the case that `clients_daily` already provides a daily measure that can be used as basis for your new bit pattern feature.
+The first example defines a new feature based on a measure that already exists in `clients_daily`.
+It takes only a few minutes to run:

 ```sql
 DECLARE start_date DATE DEFAULT '2020-05-01';